-- In the Reference case, real oil prices rise from \$93 per barrel (2010 dollars) in 2011 to \$145 per barrel in 2035.
+- In the Reference case, real oil prices (in 2011 dollars) rise from \$109 per barrel in 2011 to \$163 per barrel in 2040.
 The Reference case represents EIA's current judgment regarding exploration and development costs and accessibility of oil resources.
-It also assumes that OPEC producers will choose to maintain their share of the market and will schedule investments in incremental production capacity so that OPEC's conventional oil production will represent about 40 percent of the world's total liquids production over the projection period. - In the Low Oil Price case, crude oil prices are only \$62 per barrel (2010 dollars) in 2035, compared with \$145 per barrel in the Reference case.
-In the Low Oil Price case, the low price results from lower demand for liquid fuels in the non-OECD nations.
+It also assumes that OPEC producers will choose to maintain their share of the market and will schedule investments in incremental production capacity so that OPEC's oil production will represent between 40 and 43 percent of the world's total petroleum and other liquids production over the projection period. - In the Low Oil Price case, crude oil prices are \$75 per barrel (2011 dollars) in 2040.
+The low price results from lower demand for petroleum and other liquid fuels in the non-OECD nations.
 Lower demand is derived from lower economic growth relative to the Reference case.
-In this case, GDP growth in the non-OECD countries is reduced by 1.5 percentage points relative to Reference case in each projection year, beginning in 2015.
+In this case, GDP growth in the non-OECD countries is lower on average relative to the Reference case in each projection year, beginning in 2013.
 The OECD projections are affected only by the price impact.
-On the supply side, OPEC countries increase their conventional oil production to obtain a 46-percent share of total world liquids production, and oil resources outside the U.S. are more accessible and/or less costly to produce (as a result of technology advances, more attractive fiscal regimes, or both) than in the Reference case. - In the High Oil Price case, oil prices reach about \$200 per barrel (2010 dollars) in 2035.
-In the High Oil Price case, the high prices result from higher demand for liquid fuels in the non-OECD nations.
+On the supply side, OPEC countries increase their oil production to obtain a 49-percent share of total world petroleum and other liquids production in 2040, and oil resources outside the United States are more accessible and/or less costly to produce (as a result of technology advances, more attractive fiscal regimes, or both) than in the Reference case. - In the High Oil Price case, oil prices reach about \$237 per barrel (2011 dollars) in 2040.
+The high prices result from higher demand for petroleum and other liquid fuels in the non-OECD nations.
 Higher demand is measured by higher economic growth relative to the Reference case.
-In this case, GDP growth in the non-OECD region is raised by 0.1 to 1.0 percentage point relative to the Reference case in each projection year, starting in 2012.
-GDP growth rates for China and India are raised by 1.0 percentage point relative to the Reference case in 2012, declining to 0.3 percentage point above the Reference case in 2035.
-GDP growth rates for most other non-OECD regions average about 0.5 percentage point above the Reference case in each projection year.
+In this case, GDP growth in the non-OECD countries is higher on average relative to the Reference case in each projection year, beginning in 2013.
 The OECD projections are affected only by the price impact.
-On the supply side, OPEC countries are assumed to reduce their market share somewhat, and oil resources outside the United States are assumed to be less accessible and/or more costly to produce than in the Reference case.
+On the supply side, OPEC countries reduce their market share to between 37 and 40 percent and oil resources outside the United States are less accessible and/or more costly to produce than in the Reference case.

-In addition to these cases, 25 additional alternative cases presented in Table 1.1 explore the impact of changing key assumptions on individual sectors.
+In addition to these cases, 22 additional alternative cases presented in Table 1.1 explore the impact of changing key assumptions on individual sectors.

 Table 1.1.
-Summary of AEO2012 cases
+Summary of AEO2013 cases